Updated: Apr 2

 The formula for determining the aerobic training zone for your heart has undergone many revisions since Jane Fonda first popularized the concept of aerobic exercise.
 For women, the currently accepted rule for determining the maximum number of beats per minute your heart should reach while exercising is 206 − [0.88 × Age].
 The aerobic training zone is below 85% of your max heart rate, but don't worry about doing the math.
 There's actually a simpler way to determine if you're training your heart properly!

 When you're out on the trail, there's an easy way to know if you're going at an aerobic pace.
 It's called the talk test.
 If you can talk easily, you need to pick up the pace.
 If you can talk but can't sing, you're getting into the aerobic zone.
 If talking is a challenge, but you can still chat while taking more breaths, you're at the top of your training zone.
 If you feel breathless and unable to talk you are above your max and need to slow down or take a break.

-The goal is to stay in between the 'I can talk but can't sing' and 'talking is challenging but I can do it taking more breaths' range.
+The goal is to stay in between the 'I can talk but can't sing' and 'talking is challenging but I can do it taking more breaths' range (see video below for an example).
 Other variables besides pace can effect your aerobic zone.
 Altitude, incline, and weather all impact heart rate during activity.
 As your heart gets stronger, you'll be able to do more - hike faster, further, and carrying more weight- in that zone.

 If you want more information about heart rate training or would like to develop an individualized training plan for your upcoming hike, contact me!